jasonbot/weblog/content/weblog/chains.md

 Similar to the above, pretty trivial to write.
 Can even treat these as specific cases of `Filter`.

+## Ruby Silliness

+- [`Flatten` takes an iterable of iterables and turns it into a flat iterable](https://pkg.go.dev/github.com/jasonbot/chains@v0.0.10#Flatten), but it doesn't do it to arbitrray levels of nesting like Ruby does.
+There are rules here dude.
+- [`Tap` is largely useless](https://pkg.go.dev/github.com/jasonbot/chains@v0.0.10#Tap), kind of like a forEach or a visitor that passes the item along.

 ## Combinatorics

 I wanted `combinations` and `permutations`, so those were high on the list.
 I found myself writing the code more and more generically as I went along, eventually ending with the mess that is [`combinatorics.go`](https://github.com/jasonbot/chains/blob/main/combinatorics.go).
 Funnily enough, each combinatorial case was some combination of: